 A promiscuous compound

-Cannabidiol is considered to be a promiscuous compound because it produces numerous effects through dozens of molecular pathways.
+How cannabis helps treat head injuries is perhaps through cannabidiol They are considered to be a promiscuous compound because it produces numerous effects through dozens of molecular pathways.
 Writing in 2017, Mayo Clinic neurologist Eugene L. Scharf noted that the scientific literature has identified more than 65 molecular targets of CBD.
 This versatile plant cannabinoid is highly active against brain ischemia, modulating many of the molecular and cellular hallmarks of TBI pathology.

 CBD has been shown to reduce brain damage and improve functional recovery in animal models of stroke and TBI.
 According to a 2010 report in the British Journal of Pharmacology, CBD normalizes post-ischemic heart arrhythmia and limits the size of damaged tissue when administered after a closed head injury.